stelzinga/MF/MGT_80.Tools.md

 In which:
 - performer is a Staff or a Group.
-- beneficiary is an Activity or the Venture.
+- beneficiary is an Activity or the entire Venture.

 If no performer is mentioned i.e., {:beneficiary} then the Group associated to the Acvitity benefitting the Objective should be interpreted.
 Similarly, if there is no Beneficiary i.e., {performer:} then the beneficiary should be read as the Activity linked to the Staff or Group performing the Objective.
 If neither is explicitly provided i.e., {entry} then both Performer and Beneficiary are the same i.e., {entry} = {entry:entry}.
-Note that if Status indicator is ~ and Owner Indicator is provided, it effectively means that the Objective has been delegated to the Staff or Group indicated by the Owner indicator.
+Note that if Status indicator is ~ (delegated Project) and Owner Indicator is provided, it effectively means that the Objective has been delegated to the Staff or Group indicated by the Owner indicator.

 Owner Indicator is optional in which case it can be written as {} or omitted altogether.